 Prior to the release of the famous 1986-87 Fleer basketball card set, Barkley did make appearances on a couple of other cards.

 Although, they aren't considered rookie cards, I figured I'd mention them anyway since they are popular among Barkley collectors.

 This is the very first card to feature Charles Barkley.

-And the famous Karl Malone is pictured right there alongside him.
+And the famous Moses Malone is pictured right there alongside him.